 Little Ray & Shark Patch Things Up

-Become a ray and shark guru.
+Become a shark attack guru.
 Teach your kids a thing or two.
 Empower them with facts about rays and sharks.
 It doesn't need to be Shark Week to pull kids from screens and get everyone celebrating these household names.

 Discover differences between rays and sharks.
-These cartilaginous fish, have no bones, have no swim bladders, and may have no scales or teeth.
-They are fish, but unlike other fish, and unlike each other.
+They are fish and they are in the same family.
+However, they are unlike other fish, and unlike each other.
+These shark family members have no bones, have no swim bladders and may have no scales or teeth.

 The book and this website show the pitfalls of stereotyping sharks as mindless eating machines.
-When sharks are caught, the pilot fish they protect and help feed chase after the fishing vessels for weeks.
+When sharks are caught, the pilot fish they protect and feed follow the fishing vessels for weeks.
 Sadly, their shark friends may never return.

 Some fish, including stingrays, change colors as they grow.
-They also use this ability to blend into habitats.
+They also use this ability to blend into backgrounds.
 Rays know when to fight and when to be still.
-Camouflage may have played a role in the positive outcome of this story.
+Camouflage may have played a role in the good ending to this story.